Full Time, Non-Exempt

 - Commitment to serve immigrants and sensitivity to the needs of the low-income, culturally diverse newcomer community.

-Work Experience: Minimum of 1 year of previous paralegal experience in immigration legal services or similar field.
+Work Experience: Minimum of 2 years of previous legal experience.

 IIBA offers a generous cafeteria-style benefits package, elements of which include, but are not limited to: